Samfocus/Data-Analysis-Portfolio/README.md

 ```
 ![Rplot](https://github.com/Samfocus/Portfolio-1/assets/152339100/385776cc-10c1-492d-92c1-bb912e161b29)

+>> There exists a correlation of approximately 56% between total steps and total calories burned.
+The summarized table indicates that some participants have an average daily calorie burned of around 2,170 and an average daily step count of 7,150.
+The correlation suggests a connection between the total steps taken and the calories burned, with variations observed among participants in terms of average daily steps and calorie consumption.

--Correlation between Hourly Total_steps and Calories
+- I further checked for the Correlation between Hourly Total_steps and Calories to build a possible relationship

 ```
 cor(activity_hours_clean$step_total,activity_hours_clean$calories)

  The correlation is 0.814968
 ```
-- Ploting Hourly Calories against Hourly Total_steps to visualize the correlation and distribution
+> Ploting Hourly Calories against Hourly Total_steps to visualize the correlation and distribution

 ```
 ggplot(data = activity_hours_clean) +